cytronicoder/cytronicoder/README.md

 <hr />

 ### 🤝 Collaboration
-I believe that collaborating on projects is a great way to learn from each other and build up experience; feel free to hit me up on Discord (cytronicoder#4975) if you want to work on a project together.
+I believe that collaborating on projects is a great way to learn from each other and build up experience; feel free to hit me up on Discord (cytronicoder#4975) or email me at [novodoodle@gmail.com](mailto:novodoodle@gmail.com) if you want to work on a project together.

 ### 📢 Socials
 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/cytronicoder)